-- Makeup if worn MUST be subtle and complement the School Dress Code - Students with pierced ears may wear earrings that complement the DAA Dress Code.
-Other piercings are not permitted - Bracelets and rings must complement the school uniform 2 maximum per arm - Necklaces must complement the School Dress Code - Non-regulation outerwear, such as a sweatshirts or sweatpants may not be worn at school - Headphones should not be visible during passing periods
+- Makeup, if worn, MUST be subtle and complement the School Dress Code. - Jewelry and accessories must be appropriate and align with DAA's commitment to kindness and inclusivity. - Non-regulation outerwear, such as a sweatshirts or sweatpants, may not be worn at school. - Headphones, AirPods, or earbuds should not be visible during passing periods.